NextJump/nextjump.github.io/_posts/culture/2014-12-01-Code-for-a-Cause-Aarons-Presents.md

 ![Leah Okimoto](/images/aarons-presents-celebration107.jpg)

-<div class="imgSubtitle">“I was really blown away by her initiative.
+<div class="imgSubtitle">Leah (pictured above): “I was really blown away by her initiative.
 One of the most important things I wanted the program to inspire kids to do is be aware of their environment and the needs of people around them.
 Clareese’s idea embodied this goal in every way.”</div>
 <br>
 <b>Tell us about how Aaron’s Presents came about.
 What was the toughest part?</b>